 Electric Literature’s virtual salons demystify the craft of writing and look behind the curtain of the publishing process.
-As a 501(c)3 nonprofit, these events also support Electric Literature’s mission to make literature more relevant, exciting, and inclusive.
+All events in our Spring 2023 series are pay-what-you-want, and proceeds support Electric Literature’s mission to make literature more exciting, relevant, and inclusive.

 Past Salons (more details below):